Lavender Farm Station

 Lavender Farm Station (ラベンダー畑駅, Rabendābatake-eki) is a train station located in Nakafurano, Hokkaido, Japan, operated by the Hokkaido Railway Company.
 It is the only train station in Japan beginning with the letter "L".

 The station opens only on selected dates of the year, and only selected trains stop at this station.
+One of them is the Norokko Train (Furano~Asahikawa Limited Express Service) which always makes a stop there.